200 pages | 6 x 9

 "This is an exceptionally smart, sophisticated, and wide-ranging book.
 Its argument is theoretically ambitious and its discussion of evidence is thorough, precise, and compelling."—Carolyn Dinshaw, New York University

 "Kathleen Davis, a skilled scholar of Anglo-Saxon and medieval English literature, and a courageously committed dialogist of medieval and postcolonial studies, has crafted a critical analysis of the political-theology of periodization.
 Her study is as dynamically precise as the structure of a protein.
 Composed in two parts, it intentionally folds in on itself in order to mark performatively the double bind of periodization—a mimesis of temporality and a Western juridical concept of sovereignty.
-Her aim is to explicate how the time of periodization is the time of sovereignty, or, put another way, sovereignty is a mode of temporality."—TMR
+Her aim is to explicate how the time of periodization is the time of sovereignty, or, put another way, sovereignty is a mode of temporality."—The Medieval Review